evanpeikon/SmallSeqFlow/README.md

 The core analytical components of the pipeline are carefully chosen to address the statistical challenges of small-sample studies.
 The filtering and normalization steps use a DESeq2-inspired approach that works well with limited replication, while the differential expression analysis employs Welch's t-test and Benjamini-Hochberg FDR correction - methods that maintain statistical rigor while acknowledging the limitations of small sample sizes.

 The final visualization module generates presentation-ready figures that capture both global expression patterns and detailed statistical metrics.
-Following the initial differential expression analysis, the pipeline enables seamless integration with downstream analyses including weighted gene co-expression network analysis (WGCNA) to identify gene modules, mapping of differentially expressed genes to protein-protein interaction networks, and comprehensive functional enrichment analyses to reveal biological pathways and processes (note: these additional functionalities have been added to the SmallSeqFlow pipeline as of 2/23/25 and can be found in the section of this repository titled "Extensions").
+Following the initial differential expression analysis, the pipeline enables seamless integration with downstream analyses including weighted gene co-expression network analysis (WGCNA) to identify gene modules, mapping of differentially expressed genes to protein-protein interaction networks, and comprehensive functional enrichment analyses to reveal biological pathways and processes (these functionalities are included in the "Extensions" section of this repository).

 By packaging these components into a user-friendly notebook format, this pipeline makes robust RNA-seq analysis accessible to researchers working with limited samples, without requiring extensive computational resources or bioinformatics expertise.